mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u09a0_u09cd.haln has a counter-clockwise outer contour

-* u09a0_u09cd.haln has a counter-clockwise outer contour

 * u09a1 (U+09A1) has a counter-clockwise outer contour

 * u09a1_u09b0_u09cd.blwf.vatu has a counter-clockwise outer contour

 * u09a1_u09cd.half has a counter-clockwise outer contour

-* u09a1_u09cd.haln has a counter-clockwise outer contour

 * u09a1_u09cd.haln has a counter-clockwise outer contour